erictrimbs/Spendify/docs/milestone1.md

+## Data Interactions
+Users will input data manually and/or pull data from their accounts.
+The app will process and show data on certain html pages

 ## Dashboard

 The dashboard will show the results of Spendify's analytics on user data.
 These results will include observations, suggestions, visual displays (charts, graphs, etc), and much more!